emiuga/TGCT_TWAS/README.md

 ## DESCRIPTION

-The present repository contains computer code used to perform Trancriptome Wide Association Study (TWAS) on TGCT risk, following FUSION methodology (Gusev et al. 2016)[^1], as well as complementary analysis on external gene expression data sets related to normal testis embryonal development (Human gonadal development)[^2], pre-malignant tissue (i.e GCNIS, germ cell neoplasia in situ)[^3], and TGCT tumor tissue[^4].
+The present repository contains computer code used to perform Transcriptome Wide Association Study (TWAS) on TGCT risk, following FUSION methodology (Gusev et al. 2016)[^1], as well as complementary analysis on external gene expression data sets related to normal testis embryonal development (Human gonadal development)[^2], pre-malignant tissue (i.e GCNIS, germ cell neoplasia in situ)[^3], and TGCT tumor tissue[^4].

 Code regarding data preparation `1.GWAS_imputation`, data analysis on TWAS `2.FUSION_TWAS` and expression data sets `3.Gene_expression`, and generation of tables and figures for publication `Tables_and_figures`, is provided.